elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Amount of attoREP Staked on the Reported Outcome of the Initial Report, as an unsigned 256-bit integer.
+* (string) Amount of attoREP Staked on the Reported Outcome of the Initial Report, as a stringified unsigned integer.

 ### augur.api.InitialReporter.getStake(p, callback)